Pandora-IsoMemo/iso-data/README.md

 - for mySql databases an `.Renviron` file will be created/updated that containes placeholders for database credentials.

+The files `R/02-<datasource>.R` can contain individual and extensive data preparations that can be added manually, e.g. compare `R/02-LiVES.R`.

 ## Test Data Sources